Karlex1/Vakta/README_Vakta2.0.md

 ---

 ### ✨ What’s New in Version 2.0
+- Resolving the problem for scanned books pdf by using OCR.
 - 🧠 **OCR Support:** Reads text from scanned PDFs and images using `keras_ocr`
 - 🎨 **Modern GUI:** Built with `tkinter` in a dark theme
 - ⚡ **Threaded Processing:** Uses Python’s `threading` and `queue` to keep the GUI responsive while converting files